 Climate Place

-While the proposed “Cap and Trade” scheme was complex, there are much simpler and fairer ways to price carbon.
-With the “Clean Energy Dividend” approach, an escalating fee is put on CO2 at the wellhead, mine, or port of entry.
+While the defeated Federal “Cap and Trade” scheme was complex, there are much simpler and fairer ways to price carbon.
+With the “Fee and Dividend” (aka Clean Energy Credit) approach, an escalating fee is put on CO2 at the wellhead, mine, or port of entry.
 The fee eventually rises enough to increase gasoline prices by $1 or so a gallon.
-100% of all the money collected under this scheme is returned monthly to every citizen on a per-capita basis (with 1/2 shares for up to 2 kids).
-Since the “80/20” rule generally applies to CO2 usage (20% of the people use 80% of the CO2), most citizens will make money on the scheme!
+100% of all the money collected under this scheme is returned monthly to every legal resident on a per-capita basis.
+Because wealthy people generate far more CO2 than an average person, and because governments generate lots of CO2 but don't get a dividend, it turns out that most citizens will make money on the scheme!
 CO2 emissions will drop and low-carbon alternatives will flourish - creating an economic boom.
 Since the government gets no revenues and does not pick winners or losers, even conservatives can get behind this approach.
 In fact, in conservative Alaska, they have a similar system that provides a share of oil revenues to every citizen.

 The purpose of this site is to give people the tools and information they need to make the case for urgent and dramatic action to address climate change.